 Odontomas are overgrowths of tooth-forming cells that look like small, misshapen extra teeth.
 In children, they may get in the way of normal tooth eruption.
 In adults, they may push teeth out of alignment.
 They are usually removed surgically.

-Salivary gland tumors (see Tumors of the Head and Neck: Salivary Gland Tumors) are mostly (75 to 80%) benign, slow-growing, and painless.
+Salivary gland tumors (see Salivary Gland Tumors) are mostly (75 to 80%) benign, slow-growing, and painless.
 They usually occur as a single, soft, movable lump beneath normal-appearing skin or under the buccal mucosa.
 Occasionally, when hollow and fluid-filled, they are firm.
 The most common type is a pleomorphic adenoma (mixed tumor) and it occurs mainly in women > age 40.
 Pleomorphic adenomas can become malignant and are removed surgically.
 Unless completely removed, this type of tumor is likely to recur.
 Other types of benign tumors are also removed surgically but are much less likely to become malignant or recur.

 White, red, or mixed white-red areas that are not easily wiped away, persist for > 2 wk, and are not definable as some other condition may be dysplastic.
 The same risk factors are involved in dysplastic changes as in malignant growths, and dysplastic changes may become malignant if not removed.